Sanaa Governorate

 Sanaa (صَنْعَاء Ṣanʿāʾ), also spelled San'a' or Sana, is a governorate of Yemen.
-Its capital is Sanaa, which is also the national capital.
-However, the city of Sanaa is not part of the governorate but instead forms the separate governorate of Amanat Al-Asemah.
+The capital is Sana'a, which is also the national capital.
+However, the city of Sana'a is not part of the governorate but instead forms the separate governorate of Amanat Al-Asemah.
 The Governorate covers an area of 13,850 km².
 As of 2004, the population was 2,918,379 inhabitants.
 Within this place is Jabal An-Nabi Shu'ayb or Jabal Hadhur, the highest mountain in the nation and the Arabian Peninsula.